 Politicians love to tell us “the NHS is the envy of the world”.
 Yes, for those with poor access to modern healthcare, they love the way they can come here and be treated for free.
 But the rest of the modern world are not interested – even Polish workers fly home for operations; as one told me, “we don’t trust your NHS”.

 Do you remember BA’s slogan “World’s Favourite Airline”?
-This was actually dreamed up by their Ad.
+This was actually dreamt up by their Ad.
 Agency Saatchi and Saatchi.
-I suspect the same team invented the NHS slogans.
+I suspect the same team invented NHS slogans.
 Yes, give Granny a cup of tea whilst she waits in A & E, and she calls the Nurse an angel and won’t say anything against the system that has her waiting on her trolley in a corridor for 12 hours.

 I was treated for cancer in a London hospital that said it was “World famous”.
-When I went to Europe to get better treatment, I soon found this wasn’t so – most medics had to search their memories, before asking “is the XXXX hospital a British one?”
-During treatment, it started to become obvious that I was developing a whole lot of nasty side effects; even more obvious that having put me on the tablets that gave me blindness, peeling skin, etc. the Oncologists hadn’t a clue what to do about these, so tried to deny they existed, telling me they had never seen this before.
+When I went to Europe to get better treatment, I soon found this wasn’t so – most medics there searched their memories, before asking “is the XXXX hospital a British one?”
+During treatment here, it become obvious that I was developing a whole lot of nasty side effects; even more obvious that having put me on the tablets that gave me blindness, peeling skin, etc. the Oncologists hadn’t a clue what to do about these, so tried to deny they existed, telling me they had never seen this before.
 So I set up a website to tell other patients that this wasn’t true, and lots of us were getting nasty side effects.
 I then learnt how the NHS deals with whistle-blowers – and I was classed amongst them.
 Not fun. we could ask for better care Macmillan’s report “Cured – but at what cost?” admits about 1in 4 of us will suffer.

 So I set up a website to tell other patients that lots of us were getting nasty side effects, but we could copy Europe (where on average patients live longer after comparable diagnoses) – and what do